sbsoftware/node-basic-logger/README.md

 Usage
 -----

-	var logger = require('basic-logger');
+	var Logger = require('basic-logger');
-	// configure level one time, it will be set to every instance of the logger logger.setLevel('warning'); // only warnings and errors will be shown
+	// configure level one time, it will be set to every instance of the logger Logger.setLevel('warning'); // only warnings and errors will be shown Logger.setLevel('warning', true); // only warnings and errors will be shown and no message about the level change will be printed

 	var customConfig = {
 		showMillis: true;
 		showTimestamp: true;
 	};

-	var log = new logger(customConfig) // custom config parameters will be used, defaults will be used for the other parameters
+	var log = new Logger(customConfig) // custom config parameters will be used, defaults will be used for the other parameters

 	log.error('An error occurred');
 	log.warn('I am not kidding!');